thesamuelmay/pong/README.md

 The game is controlled using keyboard inputs to move the paddle

 ## Known issues
--Ball clips uut of game boundry https://github.com/thesamuelmay/pong/issues/8#issue-1989648917
+-Ball clips out of game boundry https://github.com/thesamuelmay/pong/issues/8#issue-1989648917

 ## Contributing